azuredemoenvironment/ade/CONTRIBUTING.md

 Open the `src/azuredemoenvironment` root folder in VS Code.
 You should see the two repositories you checked out in the existing steps.
-Navigate the folder structure and become familiar with it.
+Navigate the folder structure and start to become familiar with it.

-Under the `src/azuredemoenvironment/ade` folder, clone the `ade.personal.sample.ps1` file to `ade.personal.ps1`.
-Update this file with your specific ADE parameters, such as the `alias` and `certificatePassword`, to make running ADE deployments multiple times easier.
-This is an ignored file, and should **never** be checked in to the repository.
+Under the `src/azuredemoenvironment/ade` folder, duplicate the `ade.personal.sample.ps1` file to `ade.personal.ps1`.
+Update this file with your specific ADE parameters, such as the `alias` and `certificatePassword`, to simplify multiple ADE deployment runs.
+This is an ignored file, and should **never** be checked in to the source code repository.

 Next, open a terminal window (_Terminal -> New Terminal_ in the VS Code application menu).
 This may open a bash or PowerShell terminal window, depending